 To help get a clearer picture of how this could work, let's take a look at a hypothetical example: Joe is 62 and single.
 He has $200,000 in taxable accounts, $250,000 in traditional 401(k) accounts and IRAs, and $50,000 in a Roth IRA.
 He receives $25,000 per year in Social Security and has a total after-tax income need of $60,000 per year.
 Let's assume a 5% annual return.

-Note that with the traditional approach, Joe hits an abrupt "tax bump" (see red circle in chart) in year 8 where he pays over $5,000 in taxes for 11 years while paying nothing for the first 7 years and nothing when he starts to withdraw from his Roth account.
+Note that with the traditional approach, Joe hits an abrupt "tax bump" in year 8 where he pays about $5,000 in taxes for 11 years while paying nothing for the first 7 years and nothing when he starts to withdraw exclusively from his Roth account.

 Now let's consider the proportional approach.
-As you can see in the graph above, this strategy spreads out and dramatically reduces the tax impact, thereby extending the life of the portfolio from slightly more than 22 years to slightly more than 23 years.
-"This approach provides Joe an extra year of retirement income and costs him only $46,000 in taxes over the course of his retirement.
-That's a reduction of almost 40% in total taxes paid on his income in retirement," explains Lyalko.
+This strategy spreads out and dramatically reduces the tax impact, thereby extending the life of the portfolio from slightly more than 22 years to slightly more than 23 years.
+"This approach provides Joe an extra year of retirement income and costs him approximately $41,000 in taxes over the course of his retirement.
+That's a reduction of almost 40% in total taxes paid on his income in retirement," explains Koval.